captn3m0/hackertray/README.md

 ### Firefox Profile Path

 The default firefox profile path is `~/.mozilla/firefox/*.default`, where `*` denotes a random 8 digit string.
 You can also read `~/.mozilla/firefox/profiles.ini` to get a list of profiles.
+Alternatively, just pass `auto` and HackerTray will pick the default profile automatically.

 ## Features

 1. Minimalist Approach to HN
 2. Opens links in your default browser
-3. Remembers which links you opened
+3. Remembers which links you opened, even if you opened them outside of HackerTray
 4. Shows Points/Comment count in a simple format
-5. Reads your Google Chrome History file to determine which links you've already read (even if you may not have opened them via HackerTray)
+5. Reads your Google Chrome/Firefox History file to determine which links you've already read (even if you may not have opened them via HackerTray)

 ### Troubleshooting